 And, of course, the taste will come into play.
 If the smell or taste of cannabis is a turnoff, you may prefer a flavored product to mask any overt earthiness.

-CBD oils and tinctures are best taken sublingually.
+CBD oils and tinctures are best taken under your tongue.
 Use the dropper to measure your desired dose, then squeeze the drops under the tongue.
 Hold the liquid there for about 20 seconds before swallowing.

-But that doesn’t mean you have to take a full dropper or that you have to stick to just one dropper either.
+But that doesn’t mean you have to take a full dropper or stick to just one dropper either.
 If you’re new to CBD, start with a smaller dose to see how it affects you before trying more.

 Can you get ‘high’ from CBD oil?

-If you don’t want traces of THC in your system, it may be best to avoid CBD oils that contain them altogether.
+If you don’t want to ingest traces of THC, it may be best to avoid CBD oils that contain them altogether.
 You can shop for isolate CBD products, which do not contain any THC.

 Is CBD oil safe?

 CBD is generally reported to be safe, but side effects may occur.
-These may include:
+These may include changes in appetite and weight, fatigue, or diarrhea.

 Does CBD help with anxiety?

 More evidence is needed before researchers can conclude that CBD can help with anxiety.
-There is a lack of large-scale clinical human trials that study CBD’s potential to treat mood disorders.
+There is a lack of large-scale clinical human trials that study the potential of CBD to treat mood disorders.

 However, several studies suggest that CBD might have anti-anxiety effects.
 More research is needed to learn more about CBD’s therapeutic potential.